 Cash flow is as ever-changing as the financial climate.
-A business that’s in a continuous state of cash-crunch can never thrive, only survive, if that.
+A business that’s in a continuous state of cash crunch can never thrive, only survive, if that.
 Cash shortages force you to direct all of your energy towards managing cash—not managing your business, your big initiatives, your product launch, or anything else.
 Those all get pushed aside to deal with the ongoing cash crisis.

-Most entrepreneurs focus excessively on their income statement and too readily confuse robust sales or net income to cash.
+Most entrepreneurs focus excessively on their income statement and too readily confuse robust sales or net income with cash.
 Say you had record sales this month, and, as a result, you sign that big lease on a new office.
-Then 90 days later you learn the new customer never paid and is cancelling planned orders.
+Then 90 days later you learn the new customer never paid and is canceling planned orders.
 Another mistake is to make decisions based on their current cash balance—a distribution to buy that lake house— then the controller tells you the balloon payment on that term loan is due in six months.
 To keep your business from bleeding money, you have to understand all the facets of cash flow and be proactive about monitoring your cash commitments relative to the amount in reserve.